Implementing a solver interface

 For this and all future methods, read the docstrings to understand what each method does, what it expects as input, and what it produces as output.
 If it isn't clear, let us know and we will improve the docstrings.
 It is also very helpful to look at an existing wrapper for a similar solver.

-You should also implement Base.show(::IO, ::Optimizer) to print a nice string when someone prints your model.
+You should also implement Base.summary(::IO, ::Optimizer) to print a nice string when someone shows your model.
 For example

 return print(io, "NewSolver with the pointer $(model.ptr)")